Corey Comperatore Laid to Rest as Thousands Gather to Mourn

 The same procession of fire trucks, police cruisers, and Patriot Guard Riders that departed Freeport Area Senior High School in the morning escorted Mr. Comperatore to his burial spot in Freeport after the funeral service.

 The route led past the Buffalo Township fire station, where an American flag blew in the breeze at half-staff.
-Firefighters at the company have said that they are not surprised their former chief died protecting his family.
+Firefighters at the company have said that they are not surprised that their former chief died protecting his family.
 They created a memorial with their fallen friend’s uniform outside the firehouse.

-Motorcyclists from the Patriot Guard Riders participated in the funeral procession for Corey Comperatore on July 19, 2024 in Freeport, Pa.
+Motorcyclists from the Patriot Guard Riders participated in the funeral procession for Corey Comperatore on July 19, 2024, in Freeport, Pa.
 (Jeff Louderback/Epoch Times)

-Motorcyclists from the Patriot Guard Riders participated in the funeral procession for Corey Comperatore on July 19, 2024 in Freeport, Pa.
-(Jeff Louderback/Epoch Times)
+Motorcyclists from the Patriot Guard Riders participated in the funeral procession for Corey Comperatore on July 19, 2024, in Freeport, Pa.
+Jeff Louderback/Epoch Times

 The fundraiser’s initial goal was to collect $1 million, but as of July 19, it had generated more than $6.4 million from nearly 69,000 contributors.